Peering Beyond the Veil: A look into Ancient and Modern Divination Tools

 Experiencing the Ura Shrine

-COUNCIL BLOG: BETH LAWSON & RACHEL DEMICCO
+COUNCIL BLOG - BETH LAWSON & RACHEL DEMICCO

 A deep chill crawled up my spine, and I instinctively took a step back.
 But the room felt charged, as if the air itself was holding its breath.
 I wasn’t alone.
 I couldn’t see anyone else, but I felt watched—intently.
 A soft, almost inaudible whisper brushed past my ear, though no one was nearby.
 It wasn’t just the doll.
 Something else lingered there.